 Defined Term Page Brief summary description Address of Record p5 A means of contacting the Subject.
-Approved Algorithm p7 Any implementation of an algorithm or technique specified in a FIPS standard or NIST recommendation, or any algorithm or technique that conforms to an alternative means identified by InCommon as approved for specified IAPs.
 Assertion p5 Structured data objects containing Identity information and other relevant data.
 Sometimes called Identity Assertions.
 Attributes p4 Elements of an Identity.
 Attribute Service p5 Provides Subject Attributes in response to queries from SPs.
 Authentication Secret p6 Used generically for passwords, passphrases, PINs, symmetric keys and other forms of secrets used for authentication Credential p5 A unique identifier and authentication material.
 Credential Store p6 Contains Authentication Secrets for all Subjects Identity p4 Information that is true about a Subject.
 Identity Attributes p4 Information elements relevant to a Subject.
 Identity Management System p5 A set of functions serving the Identity and access management needs of an enterprise.
 Identity Provider p5 The IdMS system component that issues Assertions.
 IdMS database p5 A database of IdMS Subjects.
 IdMS Operations p6 The technical environment supporting the IdMS.
-IdP Operator p4 The organization operating an IdP is an IdP Operator.
-Protected Channel p7 A communication mechanism that provides message integrity and confidentiality protection, by use of an Approved Algorithm Registration p5 The process of creating a record of a Subject's Identity information.
+IdP Operator p4 The organization operating an IdP is an IdP Operator .
+Protected Channel p7 A communication mechanism that provides message integrity and confidentiality protection.
+Registration p5 The process of creating a record of a Subject's Identity information.
 Registration Authority p5 A trusted entity entitled to perform Registrations.
 Relying Parties p5 A synonym for Service Provider.
-Service Provider p5 Uses an Identity Assertion as part of managing access to its services.
+Service Provider р5 Uses an Identity Assertion as part of managing access to its services.
 Subject p5 A person who is (or will be) registered with the IdP Operator Token p6 A physical device (or specialized software on a device such as a mobile phone) used in authentication.
-User Agent p6 Typically a web browser, used by the Subject to authenticate to the

-IdP and convey the assertion to the SP.
+User Agent p6 Typically a web browser, used by the Subject to authenticate to the IdP and convey the assertion to the SP.
 Verifier p6 Validates the correctness of offered authentication material.